-Studies in humans indicate that voluntary control of urine storage and voiding depends on connections between the frontal cortex and the septal/preoptic region of the hypothalamus as well as connections the paracentral lobule and the brainstem.
-Lesions to these areas of cortex exhibit detrusor overactivity (DO) because of lack of cortical inhibitory control.
-Brain imaging studies in right-handed both male and female volunteers have demonstrated decreased blood flow in the right anterior cingulate gyrus during urine withholding prior micturition and increased blood flow in the right inferior frontal gyrus during voiding.
-It has been implicated that the midbrain PAG receives bladder filling information, and the hypothalamus has a role in the beginning of micturition.
-Furthermore, the human cingulate and prefrontal cortices are activated during both micturition and continence, indicating that these areas are important for the onset of micturition, but not for the reflex itself.
+Studies in humans indicate that voluntary control of urine storage and voiding depends on connections between the frontal cortex and the septal/preoptic region of the hypothalamus as well as connections the paracentral lobule and the brainstem.^{1, 3} Lesions to these areas of cortex exhibit detrusor overactivity (DO) because of lack of cortical inhibitory control.
+Brain imaging studies in right-handed both male and female volunteers have demonstrated decreased blood flow in the right anterior cingulate gyrus during urine withholding prior micturition and increased blood flow in the right dorsomedial pontine tegmentum, in the PAG, in the hypothalamus and in the right inferior frontal gyrus during voiding.^{23, 26, 27} It has been implicated that the midbrain PAG receives bladder filling information, and the hypothalamus has a role in the beginning of micturition.28 Furthermore, the human cingulate and prefrontal cortices are activated during both micturition and continence, indicating that these areas are important for the onset of micturition, but not for the reflex itself.